FredHutch/VISCtemplates/inst/templates/pull_request_template.md

 - [ ] Necessary context for the project/analysis has been documented
 - [ ] Appropriate README.md files have been updated to reflect the latest changes
 - [ ] The latest versions of all relevant files have been pushed to the repo
-    - [ ] Unrelated or unnescessary files aren't included (e.g., LaTeX .toc files)
+    - [ ] Unrelated or unnecessary files aren't included (e.g., LaTeX .toc files)

 ### Code review (use for PRs that include any code, such as in .R or .Rmd files)